Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

    This is a major upgrade with many new features and bug fixes.
 For a complete list, refer to the external [CHANGELOG](https://github.com/kyverno/kyverno/blob/main/CHANGELOG.md).

-2. Container image signature verification using Kyverno policy.
+2. Container image signature verification is enforced using Kyverno policy.

-3. Pod Security Policies (PSP) removed and Baseline Pod Security Standards (PSS) enforced using Kyverno Policies.
+3. Pod Security Policies (PSP) are removed and Baseline Pod Security Standards (PSS) are enforced using Kyverno Policies.

 ### Container image signature verification is enforced using Kyverno policy